7 Unexpected Benefits of Cloud Migration

 The leading cloud service providers (Amazon Web Services, Google Cloud and Microsoft Azure) offer high-performance and flexible network connectivity solutions that can adapt to changing demands and workloads.
-As such, businesses can leverage cloud computing to handle more data at a faster rate while maintaining high levels of performance.
+These providers' offerings enable you to leverage cloud computing to handle more data at a faster rate while maintaining high levels of performance.

-Thanks to rapid innovation in processors, memory and storage, organizations using cloud services are able to do more with less.
-This benefit can be game changing for organizations that have restricted operating budgets in response to uncertain market conditions.
+Thanks to rapid innovation in processors, memory and storage, cloud services enable you to do more with less.
+These cloud migration benefits can be game changing if you have restricted operating budgets in response to uncertain market conditions.

 3. Reduced energy consumption

 On-premises servers are expensive to run due to their high energy consumption.
-This is particularly true in a business environment where more and more data are captured daily, and organizations are using data analytics to extract as many insights as possible.
-Servers are also extremely expensive to scale to meet shifting demands, requiring organizations to buy new server hardware and disk arrays.
+This is particularly true in a business environment where more and more data is captured daily, and organizations are using data analytics to extract as many insights as possible.
+Servers are also extremely expensive to scale to meet shifting demands, requiring you to buy new server hardware and disk arrays.

 - Vertical cloud scaling: Scaling vertically means upgrading your servers with more compute, memory or input/output (I/O) power.
 In the context of cloud computing, this means having your cloud service provider increase the size or type of your instances.